Canadian banks consistently rank among the best in the world when it comes to security, placing first in 2016 and third in 2017.

 It provides personal and commercial banking, wealth management, insurance, investor services and capital market products and services.

-Toronto-Dominion Bank (Commonly referred to as TD) is one of the top banks in Canada, in fact, its second largest, and is the twelfth biggest bank in the world, by market capitalization, as of May 2018.
+Toronto-Dominion Bank (Commonly referred to as TD) is not only one of the top banks in Canada, but also in the world.
+It is Canada’s second largest, and the twelfth biggest bank in the world by market capitalization, as of May 2018.